runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   This will not work with `-d` yet and to use `-p` the repo projects must be defined in the repo `atlantis.yaml` file.

+  This will bypass `--restrict-file-list` if regex is used, normal commands will stil be blocked if necessary.

   ::: warning SECURITY WARNING
   It's not supposed to be used with `--disable-apply-all`.
   The command `atlantis apply -p .*` will bypass the restriction and run apply on every projects.